ipums/ipums.github.io/_posts/2019-10-03-dimensions-of-ipums.markdown

 - UX
 ---

 The IPUMS   data products aim to make comparison  of Census and survey data across time and nations as easy as possible.
 The first step in effectively using IPUMS is to discover and request data that's available for the time and place you're interested in studying.
-The IPUMS data extraction websites give users an efficient method for finding  and requesting data from IPUMS.
+The IPUMS data extraction websites give users an efficient method for finding  and requesting data from IPUMS:

 "Efficiently requesting data"  presents some interesting user interface  challenges.
 In the rest of this article we'll  l take a visual, high-level view of the IPUMS metadata that drives the data extract system  and underpins   our data integration process.

 To start with, we'll  focus on the U.S. Census (IPUMS-USA) since most of us have some familiarity with a national Census.
-Most of the discussion also applies to other IPUMS data drawn from health and employment surveys.
+The discussion also applies to other IPUMS data drawn from health and employment surveys.

 ###  Why Data Discovery is Not Dead Simple